-World Water Day is March 22, 2019, and this year’s theme is “leaving no one behind.”
 The United Nations’ sixth sustainable development goal (SDG) is clean water and sanitation for all by 2030.
-While this suggests improved water infrastructure in the developing world, the right to clean water is universal.
+While this suggests improved water infrastructure in the developing world, the right to clean water is universal — we must leave no one behind.
 The ongoing Flint water crisis, revealed in 2014 when the drinking water source for the city of Flint, Michigan, was found to be contaminated with lead, illustrates how water infrastructure investment is every bit as important in the developed world as it is in the developing world, and that no one should take access to clean water for granted.

 Impax has been researching and investing in water and water-related companies since 1999 and running a dedicated water strategy since 2008.
 We have seen the universe of investable companies increase and accelerated growth of many of these companies, particularly in recent years.
 Climate change, pollution and a growing and increasingly urban population are key players in the water investment narrative, the benefits that innovation and technological development provide in this area are others.
 Governments, public bodies and private industry are all investing in new and upgraded infrastructure, and this investment momentum keeps gaining pace.

 Leaving no one behind in emerging market regions such as China, India and Sub-Sahara largely requires the development of water infrastructure where it previously did not exist.
 It is a positive development driven in no small part by urbanization, growing populations and changes in consumption patterns that demand higher standards of living.
 This isn’t just about access to clean water and water treatment.
 Many items taken for granted by urban dwellers require a significant amount of water to produce.
 A hamburger, for instance, requires 460 gallons (2,090 liters) of water to make.1